r00k/blog/_posts/2015-01-16-surviving-your-first-week-in-vim.md

 three weeks, most people are significantly faster than they were in their old editor.
 Don't put off learning this awesome tool any longer.

-Here are a few tips that will ensure that your attempt is succesful:
+Here are a few tips that will ensure that your attempt is successful:

 ### Begin with vimtutor.